RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Installing-Atomic-Red-Team.md

 If you get an `Import-Module` error stating that the module "cannot be loaded because running scripts is disabled on this system", restart powershell using `powershell -exec bypass` or bypass execution policy with one of [these](https://blog.netspi.com/15-ways-to-bypass-the-powershell-execution-policy/) methods and try again.
 Method 12 is especially promising.

-By default, the installer will download and install the execution framework to `<BASEPATH>\AtomicRedTeam`
+If you use the `Install-Module` method, the module will be located in your default PowerShell modules folder and you won't need to manually import the module each time you start a new PowerShell Windows.
+Otherwise, if you install using `Install-AtomicRedTeam`, the installer will download and install the execution framework to `<BASEPATH>\AtomicRedTeam`

 Where `<BASEPATH>` is `C:` in Windows or `~` in Linux/MacOS